ltskinner/software-engineering/qa_checklists/3_3_TESTING.md

 * Critical:
   * Perform these tests on dummy data whose VALUES are VERY DIFFERENT from real data
   * Here, we are exclusively focusing on the raw operations
+  * Also, try not to use `static variables` in your testing - better to rely on operations
+    * (This is because if the program changes, so will the exepcted resulting static variables)
 * Test any transform of any data that occurs
   * Sorting
   * Addition